Public Health England’s national campaign: Keep Antibiotics Working

 By 2050, deaths attributable to antimicrobial resistance (AMR) could be as high as 10 million a year.

 A failure to address antibiotic resistance could cost £66 trillion in lost productivity to the global economy.

-It is estimated that 5,000 deaths are caused every year in England because antibiotics no longer work for some infections and this figure is set to rise with experts predicting that in just over 30 years antibiotic resistance will kill more people than cancer and diabetes combined.
+Experts predict that in just over 30 years antibiotic resistance will kill more people worldwide than cancer and diabetes combined.

 The campaign will also support health care professionals by boosting support for alternatives to prescribing antibiotics.
 TV, radio and social media will be utilised to provide a broad reach in promoting the campaign.

 Leaflets and posters, will be available for healthcare settings including GP surgeries and pharmacists.
 Resources are available free to healthcare professionals and are available from the PHE campaign resource centre